 You should study the following article to understand when you should sell any stock in the portfolio.

 Once, you have identified the stocks that you wish to sell, then you may reinvest the money thus received into the remaining stocks in the portfolio, which we assume would be the ones with good fundamentals.

-Investing in existing stocks has an added advantage of increasing the margin of safety in the investing as the existing stocks in the portfolio are within the circle of competence of the investor.
+Investing in existing stocks has an added advantage of increasing the margin of safety in investing as the existing stocks in the portfolio are within the circle of competence of the investor.

-Only when an investor is not able to find any stock in the existing portfolio where she may add more money, then she should search for a new stock to add to the portfolio.
+Only when an investor is not able to find any stock in the existing portfolio where she may add more money, then she should search for new stock to add to the portfolio.

 The investor may follow the following guidelines to find fundamentally sound stocks:

 If you follow the different parameters highlighted for deciding about selling stocks from the portfolio, then you would be able to arrive at/zero in the stocks that you should exit so that you may remain with the desired number of stocks in your portfolio.

 Hedging by careful stock selection while creating a portfolio